skaarj1989/mWebSockets/README.md

   * [arduino-base64](https://github.com/adamvr/arduino-base64)
   * CryptoLegacy from [arduinolibs](https://github.com/rweather/arduinolibs), you can grab it from [here](CryptoLegacy.zip)
   * [Ethernet "2"](https://github.com/adafruit/Ethernet2) for W5500
-    + Even though this library may be deprecated/archived it still works better with W5500 than official Arduino Ethernet library.
+    + This library is deprecated you can use official Arduino Ethernet library.
   * UIPEthernet [#1](https://github.com/ntruchsess/arduino_uip) or [#2](https://github.com/UIPEthernet/UIPEthernet) (the choice is yours) for ENC28j60

 ## Installation